Gryazev-Shipunov GSh-23

 The Gryazev-Shipunov GSh-23 (Грязев и Шипунов ГШ-23) is a twin-barreled 23 mm autocannon developed in the Soviet Union, primarily for military aircraft use.
 It entered service in 1965, replacing the earlier Nudelman-Rikhter NR-23 and Rikhter R-23.

-The GSh-23 works on the Gast Gun principle developed by German engineer Karl Gast of the Vorwerk company in 1916.
-It is a twin-barreled weapon in which the firing action of one barrel operates the mechanism of the other.
-It provides a much faster rate of fire for lower mechanical wear than a single-barrel weapon.
+The GSh-23 works on the Gast gun principle developed by German engineer Karl Gast of the Vorwerk company in 1916: it is a twin-barreled weapon in which the firing action of one barrel operates the mechanism of the other.

-Although it cannot match the sustained rate of fire of an electric Gatling gun like the M61 Vulcan, its initial rate of fire can be higher than that of a rotary cannon like the M61 due to it not needing to spin up to fire.
-It requires no external power source to operate, but is instead powered by the recoiling of the floating barrels, somewhat like the action of the German MG-42.
-The Gast principle has been little used in the West, but was used on a variety of weapons in the former Soviet Union.
+The Gast principle provides a much faster rate of fire for lower mechanical wear than a single-barrel weapon.
+It cannot match the sustained rate of fire of an electrically operated multi-barrel rotary cannon such as the M61 Vulcan, but does not require an external power source, being powered by the recoil of the floating barrels, somewhat like the action of the German MG-42.
+The Gast principle has been little used in the West, but was used on a variety of weapons in the Soviet Union.